Pennsylvania

 Definitions:

-• Medical information in the possession of a State agency or State agency contractor; or
+- Medical information in the possession of a state agency or state agency contractor;

-• Medical Information: Any individually identifiable information contained in the individual’s current or historical record of medical history or medical treatment or diagnosis.
+- Medical Information: Any individually identifiable information contained in the individual’s current or historical record of medical history or medical treatment or diagnosis, in the possession of a state agency or state agency contractor.

 Safe Harbors:

-• Risk of Harm: Notification is not required where the unauthorized access and acquisition does not cause, and is not reasonably believed has caused or will cause loss or injury to any Pennsylvania resident.
+- Risk of Harm: Notification may not be required where the unauthorized access and acquisition does not cause, and is not reasonably believed has caused or will cause loss or injury to any Pennsylvania resident.

-• Law Enforcement Delay: Notification may be delayed if a law agency determines and advises the entity, in writing and with specific reference to this law, that the notification will impede a criminal or civil investigation.
+- Law Enforcement Delay: Notification may be delayed if a law agency determines and advises the entity, in writing and with specific reference to 73 P.S. § 2304, that the notification will impede a criminal or civil investigation.

 Direct Notice:

-• Method: Notification may be provided by any of the following: (1) written notice to the last known home address; (2) telephone, if reasonably expected to be received and clear and conspicuous; (3) e-mail notice based on a prior relationship; (4) electronic notice; or (4) substitute notice.
+- Method: Notification may be provided by any of the following: (1) written notice to the last known home address; (2) telephone, subject to the requirements above; (3) e-mail notice if a prior relationship exists; (4) electronic notice, subject to the requirements above or (4) substitute notice.

 Substitute Notice: